When is the camp?

 Who should I contact if I have questions about the camp?

 Please don’t hesitate to contact Dr. Courtney Lappas, camp director, if you have any questions!
 Dr. Lappas can be reached at 717-867-6179 or firstname.lastname@example.org.

-How much do the camps cost to attend?
+How much does the camp cost to attend?

-The camp fee for each week is $1,000.
-This cost includes lodging, meals, laboratory supplies, lecture materials, evening activities, and a camp T-shirt.
+The camp fee for the week is $1,000.
+This cost includes lodging, meals, laboratory supplies, lecture materials, and evening activities.

-Who is eligible to attend the Health and Biomedical Sciences Camps?
+Who is eligible to attend the Health and Biomedical Sciences Camp?

-The camps are designed for rising high school sophomores, juniors, and seniors.
+The camp is designed for rising high school sophomores, juniors, and seniors.